joesingo/truthdiscovery/doc/input.rst

 Input Data
 ==========

-In this library, the input to a truth-discovery algorithm is a matrix where rows correspond to sources, columns correspond to variables, and an entry at position ``(i, j)`` is the value that source ``i`` claims for variable ``j`` (the matrix may contain empty cells in cases where a source does not make a claim about a variable).
+In this library, the input to a truth-discovery algorithm is a :any:`Dataset` object.
+A dataset object is constructed by passing an iterable of tuples of the form ``(source_label, var_label, value)`` for each claim that is made.

 For example, consider the following situation: